And this time, I wrote about it in a guest post for the American Psychological Association.

 More specifically, the skin to the right of my right thumbnail, and if things are especially dire, the left of the left one, too.
 If it’s smooth and un-pocked, I’ve been OK for at least a few days.
 Roughened, but not raw means there was a tough patch in the recent past but I’m on the upswing.
 Actively bleeding, I’m doing my damndest to keep it together in front of you, and bandaged—I’m trying to protect me from myself.
 And you from having to look at it.
 Or really look at me.

-Read the rest at YourMindYourBody.org
+Read it at YourMindYourBody.org